Haltlose personality disorder: Institutionalization

 Haltlose patients respond very well to institutionalization where their influences can be controlled, becoming "model inmates" of sanitariums even within hours of first arriving despite a chaotic life outside of the regimen, "but if you leave them, through good intentions, to their own devices – they don't last long before collapsing their current state and being seduced back onto the wrong track".
 Schneider recommended warning them "through punishing them" as it was the only control on their action.
 Bleuler said the court system needed to understand such persons were in "urgent need of inhibitions".

 Pyotr Gannushkin noted they joined military service due to peer pressure but given the lack of alcohol and stern, hard work required of them were able to function without their normal impairment.
 A 1942 study of the Wehrmacht found that only Haltlose and Schizoid were not measurable among soldiers despite their presence in the civilian population.
 A 1976 Soviet naval study came to similar conclusions.

 Roth and Slater concluded "the treatment of such a personality is almost hopeless under the present ordering of society.
 Any treatment would...present difficulties...beyond the powers of these patients.
 The prospects of psychotherapy are forlorn and the best that can be obtained will be reached through social control."

-Some researchers suggest their moods and insufficient motivation will lead them to "vague feelings of fear and calamity...turning every little thing into big things, excitement, misinterpreting every harmless word, criticizing everything and commiting hostile acts", and in some cases they look back with hindsight and regret the injustices they did.
+Some researchers suggest their moods and insufficient motivation will lead them to "vague feelings of fear and calamity...turning every little thing into big things, excitement, misinterpreting every harmless word, criticizing everything and committing hostile acts", and in some cases they look back with hindsight and regret the injustices they did.
 However Kramer held that when caught in wrongdoing, "we find them contrite, self-accusing and assuring that they will improve – but on closer inspection it is feigned and not sincere".

 Upon being confronted with their misdeeds, the Haltlose respond "with more or less superficial reasons to excuse them, they claim that their parents treated them incorrectly, that they were the victim of adverse circumstances, seduced by other people and misled.
 Other Haltlose, especially those with a strong intellect, make up a theoretical schema that would justify their actions."